- Travel and Places»

 - Cedar Hill Cemetery Foundation Tours and Events

-Hallowed History Lantern Tour - October 28, 2016 Character actors will tell spooky tales.
+Hallowed History Lantern Tour - October 27, 2016 Character actors will tell spooky tales.
 See Description.
-Reservations needed. $15.00 admission
+Reservations needed.
+Admission fee.

 - West Hartford Hauntings | Programs & Exhibits | Noah Webster House and West Hartford Historical

 A tour conducted by the Wethersfield Historical Society of the Old Wethersfield Burying Ground at dusk.
-October 14 to 15, 2016.
-Call (860) 529-7656 for times and admission information
+October 20 and 21, 2017.
+Contact for advance ticket purchase.

 List of October Hikes and Tours for Walktober 2017 - Sponsored by the Last Green Valley

 Check the Walktober pdf for exact time and information about more hikes and tours of cemeteries.

 There are October hikes in cemeteries in Norwich, Windham, Ashford, Lebanon, Hampton and Yantic.